medialab/hyphe-browser/docs/user-doc-for-cloud-deployment.md

 #### Find the project

-At the creation of your account, city cloud creates a default domain and project, and you will need them in hyphe-browser.
+At the creation of your account, city cloud creates a default domain and project (you will need them in hyphe-browser).
-To find them , just go on this page : https://citycontrolpanel.com/openstack#manage_projects
+To find them, just go on this page : https://citycontrolpanel.com/openstack#manage_projects

 ![Citycloud - projects](./assets/user-manual/citycloud-project.png)

 In this example, I have two projects _test Hype_ and _Default Project 38263_.
-You should save somewhere the name of the project, because you will need it in hyphe browser.
+You should save somewhere the name of the project (you will need it in hyphe browser).

 #### Find the domain and create a user